Barclays freezes £22m share bonuses for former boss amid Epstein links probe

 Its annual report showed Barclays increased its bonus pot for staff to £1.9 billion, up from £1.6 billion in 2020.

-Barclays offered cheer for investors as well as it said it would buy back £1 billion of its own shares and increase its full-year dividend to 4p a share, helping the bank’s shares lift 3%.
+Barclays offered cheer for investors as well as it said it would buy back £1 billion of its own shares and increase its full-year dividend to 4p a share, helping the bank’s shares lift 3 per cent.

 The group also announced its first female finance director, appointing deputy group finance director Anna Cross to the role from April 23.